microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In this challenge, you will learn how to use [FHIR Search](https://www.hl7.org/fhir/search.html) operations to query the FHIR service database.

 ## Background
 The FHIR specification defines a REST API with syntax for querying Resources in a FHIR server's data store.
 When a client app seeks access to FHIR Resources (e.g., on behalf of a patient or care provider), the app queries the FHIR server, and if the app has the required permissions, the server carries out the search and returns the results in a [FHIR Resource Bundle](http://hl7.org/fhir/bundle.html).
-The FHIR standard offers a variety of options for fine tuning search criteria, and in this challenge we will get practice with different methods of retrieving information from the FHIR service database.
+The FHIR standard offers a variety of options for fine tuning search criteria, and in this challenge we will get practice with different methods of querying the FHIR service database.

 ## Learning Objectives for Challenge-04
 + Understand the basic concepts of FHIR Search